mukil/dmx-sendmail/README.md

 ## DMX Sendmail

 This DMX Plugin is a wrapper to the SMTP Protocol and the [Sendgrid Web API v3](https://sendgrid.com/docs/API_Reference/Web_API_v3/index.html).
-It's core feature is sending emails.
+It's core feature is a service which allows other plugins to send emails to the `SYSTEM_ADMIN_MAILBOX` or to one or many other recipients with the sender being `SYSTEM_FROM_NAME` and `SYSTEM_FROM_MAILBOX`.

 ## Configuration